agushiagon/Client-Side-Address-Book/README.md

 # Client-Side-Address-Book

+This project is built with [Vuetify](https://vuetifyjs.com/en/), a UI Library with a comprehensive collection of Vue components.
+Vuetify is an MIT licensed Open Source project that has been made possible due to the generous contributions by our [sponsors and backers](https://vuetifyjs.com/introduction/sponsors-and-backers/).

 ## 💿 Install

 Set up your project using your preferred package manager.
 Use the corresponding command to install the dependencies: